OpenBMB/XAgent-doc/docs/source/XAgent/Evaluation.md

 We conduct human preference evaluation to evaluate XAgent's performance.
 We prepare over 50 real-world complex tasks for assessment, which can be categorized into 5 classes: Search and Report, Coding and Developing, Data Analysis, Math, and Life Assistant.
 We compare the results of XAgent with [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT), which shows a total win of XAgent over AutoGPT.
-All running records will be released soon.
+All running records can refer to [here](https://drive.google.com/drive/folders/1I-j6FZDyMRrLTpZ64jeN89emA77AbNfc?usp=drive_link).

 ![HumanPrefer](../assets/agent_comparison.png)